cincospenguinos/We-reGoingHomePrototype/README.md

 - [x] Add proper laser on mirror collisions
 - [x] Go from TopDownScene to PuzzleScene
 - [x] Add navigation from one room to another in TopDownScene
+- [x] Add collision between wall layer and player
 - [ ] Ensure that the player position is preserved between puzzle changes and top-down traversal changes
-- [ ] Add collision between wall layer and player
-- [ ] Add old puzzles back in again, and experiment with proper room size
 - [ ] Create method to check if a puzzle's layout is valid
 - [ ] Make the line terminate at the wall in the model